Panajachel, Guatemala

 We asked expats in Panajachel what banks they use and there advice about banking.
 They advised:

 "Expats considering retiring in Panajachel should be aware that the city is located in a mountainous region and the climate can be quite cold in the winter months.
 It is important to research the cost of living in the area, as it can be quite expensive compared to other parts of Guatemala.
 Additionally, it is important to be aware of the local laws and regulations, as well as the availability of medical care and other services.
-Finally, it is important to research the local culture and customs, as well as the language, to ensure a smooth transition into the new environment," said one expat in Panajachel.
+Finally, it is important to research the local culture and customs, as well as the language, to ensure a smooth transition into the new environment," wrote a member in Panajachel.

 Will I be able to find a job in Panajachel?